TraekWells/personal-site/content/blog/impossible-list.md

 - Complete a 48 hour fast
 - Complete a 72 hour fast
 - ~~Fast for 400 hours in a month~~
-- Intermittent fast for a full month, no exceptions
+- Intermittent fast for at least 13 hours, for a full month
 - Go a month without alcohol
 - Go two months without alcohol
 - Go three months without alcohol